ijardillier/netclient-elastic/Readme.md

 For more information about this heartbeat configuration, you can have a look to : https://github.com/ijardillier/docker-elk/blob/master/heartbeat/config/monitors.d/http.yml

-In the Prmetheus section, we will have another way to send healt checks to Elasticsearch.
+In the Prometheus section, we will have another way to send healt checks to Elasticsearch.

 # Metrics (via Prometheus)